 Key Takeaways

-- Gmail parsing automates the extraction of relevant data from emails and their attachments, being a versatile technology that can be adapted to different industries, such as sales, marketing, e-commerce, HR, or operations.
+- Gmail parsing automates the extraction of relevant data from emails and their attachments, being a versatile technology that can be adapted to different industries.

-- The process is simple and fast: in five guided steps, you connect your Gmail, define the data fields to extract, process email content or attachments, and route the output to your preferred destination – such as Google Drive, a CRM, or an accounting system.
+- The process is simple and fast: in five guided steps, you connect your Gmail, define the data fields to extract, process email content or attachments, and route the output to your preferred destination.

 What is Gmail Parsing?